 What's happened

-A German court has issued an injunction preventing the BfV intelligence agency from designating the AfD as a right-wing extremist until a full legal review.
-The move follows the agency's May classification of the party as a threat to democracy, which the party challenged in court.
-The ruling is temporary, with a final decision pending.
+A German administrative court has issued an injunction preventing the BfV from labeling the AfD as a right-wing extremist until a full legal review.
+The move follows the BfV's 2025 decision to designate the party as extremist, which the AfD challenged.
+The court's ruling is temporary, pending a final decision, and maintains the party's 'suspected extremist' status.
+The case highlights ongoing tensions over the party's classification and surveillance, with implications for German politics and civil liberties.
+Today's date is Fri, 27 Feb 2026.

 What's behind the headline?